I thought I’d share another acorn recipe from my acorn book, in case anybody else has a stash of newly foraged acorns waiting to be put to good use.

 - Freeze the bowl of your ice cream maker at least 24 hours in advance (I just keep mine in my chest freezer so it’s always ready).

 - Finely chop your acorns and put in a saucepan with the non-dairy milk.
 Bring to a simmer and simmer for 10 minutes, stirring occasionally.
 Cool slightly.

-- Transfer acorns and non-dairy milk to a Vitamix or other high powered blender or food processor and blend until absolutely smooth, about 1-2 minutes.
+- Transfer acorns and non-dairy milk to a Vitamix (this is the one I have, which I’ve had for years and absolutely love) or other high powered blender or food processor and blend until absolutely smooth, about 1-2 minutes.
 Add the maple syrup and coconut milk.
 Blend again.

 - Chill the mixture in the refrigerator for at least 2 hours, or until very cold.